Uran Botobekov: Early life

-Botobekov was born on May 1, 1967, in the village of Jangy-Jol (now Malkaldy), in the Aksy District of Osh Region (now Jalal-Abad.
+Botobekov was born on May 1, 1967, in the village of Jangy-Jol (now Malkaldy), in the Aksy District of Osh Region (now Jalal-Abad).
 His father, Toktonazar Botobekov (born February 15, 1938 – died September 14, 2006), was a farmer.
 His mother, Tajykan Botobekova (born February 2, 1947), is a pensioner who lives in the village of Malkaldy in the Aksy district of Jalal-Abad.
 He graduated from secondary school in his home village.
-In 1984, he enrolled in Kyrgyz State University's (later Kyrgyz National University) Department of Journalism, graduating it in 1992.
+In 1984, he enrolled in Kyrgyz State University's (later Kyrgyz National University) Department of Journalism, graduating in 1992.

-He speaks and writes in Kyrgyz (native), Russian (native), Kazakh, Uzbek, Uyghur, English, German and Turkish.